davidmcbee/UFOs/README.md

 Figure 9

 To improve this performance code should be written that transforms the entry into lower case.
-This way it would be consistent with the data, what is needed but allow some flexibility.
+This way it would be consistent with the data that is needed but allow some flexibility.
 I tried to use the loose equality "==" versus strict equality "===" but that doesn't work here.
 It would work if what was entered was a different data type but that is not the case.
 Both the data and the entry are strings.